gautamvira/basicciphers/README.md

 # ciphertextattack
-Code for Substitution cipher, Permutation cipher, and known-plaintext attack.
+Code for Substitution cipher, Permutation cipher, and known-plaintext attack on Permutation cipher.